 Much and more (and then some) has been written about the extremely problematic lyrical content packed into Eminem songs.
 It’s safe to say that had he begun in his career in say, 2017, there is no way he would have reached such prominence without collapsing under the weight of the criticism one finds in today’s blogosphere.

 “Stan,” aside from being a fantastic song, is a much-needed reminder that Eminem is more self-aware than many would give him credit for.
 Weaving a classic tale of a fan gone dangerously-obsesso, it arrived as a piercing, pointed response to those who condemned the effect his lyrics would have in inciting violence.
 Instead of denial, Eminem responds with a cautionary tale to his fans with such dispositions, in the process delivering the most stellar example of storytelling in his career.

 1. “Lose Yourself”

-Was there any question that this wouldn’t take the top spot?
+Was there any question that this wouldn’t take the top spot among all of the best Eminem songs?
 It is a song that has transcended culture both high and low; dominating the Billboard charts and winning the coveted Academy Award for Best Original Song (the first of only two rap songs to ever achieve this distinction).